-XXX FIGURE SKATING CLUB TO CELEBRATE 2023 NATIONAL SKATING MONTH
+XXX FIGURE SKATING CLUB TO CELEBRATE 2024 NATIONAL SKATING MONTH

 CITY, State - The CLUB NAME will host a special event as part of U.S. Figure Skating's National Skating Month at the NAME OF VENUE in NAME OF CITY.
 Provide local details about location, time and importance of the event.
 Include any special incentives or activities offered by your club.

-National Skating Month, now in its 22nd year, allows U.S. Figure Skating member clubs and Learn to Skate USA programs to reach out to new members in their communities by offering the fundamentals of ice skating from professionally trained instructors.
+National Skating Month, now in its 23nd year, allows U.S. Figure Skating member clubs and Learn to Skate USA® programs to reach out to new members in their communities by offering the fundamentals of ice skating from professionally trained instructors.
 The goal of National Skating Month is to increase awareness of and participation in U.S. Figure Skating programs.

-Over the last 22 years, U.S. Figure Skating has enjoyed consistent growth through programs that provide opportunities for all ages.
+Over the last 23 years, U.S. Figure Skating has enjoyed consistent growth through programs that provide opportunities for all ages.
 During the campaign's inaugural 2001-02 season, U.S. Figure Skating's Basic Skills Program reached a milestone by registering more than 100,000 members for the first time in the program's history.
-The program, which now operates as Learn to Skate USA, powered by Toyota, has taught more than 2.6 million people to skate since 1968.
+The program, which now operates as Learn to Skate USA® has taught more than 2.6 million people to skate since 1968.

 U.S. Figure Skating is the national governing body for the sport of figure skating in the United States as recognized by the United States Olympic and Paralympic Committee and the International Skating Union.
-U.S. Figure Skating is comprised of 587 member clubs, 86 collegiate clubs, 115 school-affiliated clubs and more than 1,000 registered Learn to Skate USA programs representing more than 222,000 members.
-U.S. Figure Skating is charged with the development of the sport on all levels within the United States including athletes, officials, sanctioning of events and exhibitions and establishing the rules and guidelines by which the sport is governed.
+U.S. Figure Skating comprises more than 800 member clubs, collegiate clubs and high school teams, and more than 1,000 registered Learn to Skate USA® programs representing over 242,000 members.
+U.S. Figure Skating is charged with the development of the sport on all levels within the United States, including athletes, officials, sanctioning of events and exhibitions and establishing the rules and guidelines by which the sport is governed.